allegroai/clearml-docs/docs/configs/clearml_conf.md

 An example configuration file is located [here](https://github.com/allegroai/clearml-agent/blob/master/docs/clearml.conf), in the **ClearML** GitHub repositories

-## Editing your configuration file
+## Editing Your Configuration File

 To add, change, or delete options, edit your configuration file.